moby/moby/docs/sources/installation/fedora.md

 ## Granting rights to users to use Docker

-Do this *only* if you are using the 0.11 series.
+Fedora 19 and 20 shipped with Docker 0.11.
+The package has already been updated to 1.0 in Fedora 20.
+If you are still using the 0.11 versions you will need to grant rights to users of Docker.

 The `docker` command line tool contacts the `docker` daemon process via a socket file `/var/run/docker.sock` owned by group `docker`.
 One must be